-While Alzheimer’s disease, for many years, has ranked as the sixth-leading cause of death in the United States, a recent study has found it may actually be the third-leading cause of death in the U.S., right behind heart disease and cancer.
+While Alzheimer’s disease has ranked as the sixth-leading cause of death in the United States for many years, a recent study has found it may actually be the third-leading cause of death in the U.S., right behind heart disease and cancer.

 Practice Regular Exercise